Free expat tax extension icon

 Panama's real estate market continues to show resilience and growth potential despite global economic fluctuations.
 Key trends include:

-- increasing interest in properties outside Panama City
+• increasing interest from digital nomads in areas outside Panama City

-The market is particularly attractive to expats due to relatively low property taxes, plenty of tax exemptions available (with the proper guidance), and overall affordability compared to similar tropical destinations.
+The market is particularly attractive to expats due to relatively low property taxes, plenty of tax exemptions available with the proper guidance, and overall affordability compared to similar tropical destinations.
+Buyers planning Airbnb-style income should also understand how to report it and how Airbnb income is taxed on a US return.

 Panama City remains the beating heart of the country's real estate activity, offering high-rise luxury condos, historic properties in Casco Viejo, and family homes in suburban areas.
 The city appeals to working professionals and investors seeking rental income.